thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

   recurring review rejection.
 If a WRT/WST insider wrote the text, simplify it.
 - **Status labels are not action labels.** A backend status `locked_for_posting` means it *is* locked; the button that gets you there says "Lock for posting".
 Don't reuse one string for both.
+- Don't leak internal state names into copy.
+"Move to none" is the enum talking; the user reads "Remove from waitlist".
+"0 spots" is a number; the user reads "no spots left".
+- Match the escaping conventions of the strings around you — we write quotes as `&quot;` in `en.yml`.
 - Watch singular/plural agreement between the API and the UI, and use proper punctuation characters (`…`, not `...`).
 - Don't advertise features that aren't publicly released yet.